 To find out more, come in and speak to our stem cell experts.
 Book an appointment now by calling 03300 58 44 55 or email email@example.com and you could be playing your favourite sport or running the next marathon again!

 To see more about our expert Mr Fahad Attar, Consultant Orthopaedic & Trauma Surgeon - please read his profile here

 To see more about our Stem Cell Therapy services - please see our regenerative medicine page here

-Check out what else we can offer here….
+Check out what other private healthcare services we can offer….